dmicha16/clogging/README.md

 [Sat Feb 17 19:43:53 2018] [DEBUG] hello world!
 ```

-You can also set a custom file location by adding another parameter to ADD_FILE:
+You can also set a custom file location by adding another argument to ADD_FILE:

 ``` c++
 #include "Logger.h"